 4. Students will stay on task during class activities.

 5. Students will turn in all on-time work as they enter or exit class.
 All late/absent work will be turned in to the baskets for the correct class period.

 Procedures for Quieting the Class Mrs. Sparlin will say, "SLANT.
 Ladies and Gentlemen, I need your attention."

 Students will STOP, LOOK, and LISTEN for Mrs. Sparlin to make announcement or give other instructions.

 You are expected to demonstrate respect for yourself and for your fellow classmates by being supportive and positive, by using appropriate language, by being prepared, by treating school property and each other�s property appropriately and by following school rules and policies.
 Practice �Cougar PRIDE� at all times!

 Students also need blue or black pens, pencils, colored pencils/crayons/markers, glue, and scissors.
 These items will be used on a daily basis, so you need to carry them in your backpack.
-The classroom will have some art supplies, but most will need to be provided by the students.
+The classroom will not have materials available for students; there is no sharing of materials.